jaclynong/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

     install static resources, please follow the following convention.

 ## Descriptor File

-The descriptor file will aggregate all components inside and has the following structure.
+The descriptor file will aggregate all components inside (order will be reorganized internally) and has the following structure.

 > **Warning**
 >